Mastermind

 In a heat in 1997, Colin Cadby was judged to have given an incorrect answer to a question when he had actually got it correct.
 He ended up losing to Tony Dart - however, he qualified as one of the highest-scoring losers, and ended up reaching the final (beating Dart in his semi-final).

 Around 2008, John Humphrys asked the question 'Which chemical has the symbol Ti?'
-The contestant gave the (correct) answer 'Titanium' - however Humphrys said that the answer was 'Thallium' (he had obviously misread the lower-case L in the chemical symbol Tl as a capital I).
+The contender gave the (correct) answer 'Titanium' - however Humphrys said that the answer was 'Thallium' (he had obviously misread the lower-case L in the chemical symbol Tl as a capital I).
 Thankfully it made no difference to the outcome of the match.

 In one 2014 celebrity edition, the question setters took advantage of Humphrys' Welsh origins by having him enquire after the island on which Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch is situated.
 (Anglesey, which the contender Hal Cruttenden got right.)
 Similarly, Humphrys used said Welsh heritage to good effect again when, in the 2017-18 regular series, he read out the names of characters from a certain radio drama by Dylan Thomas and the contender was asked to name said drama: 'Under Milk Wood', of course.